 |15||Phyllanthus reticulatus Poir.||Shoti||Euphorbiaceae||Leaf||Leaves juice with water is taken

 |16||Punica granatum L.||Dalim||Lythraceae||Fruit||The rind of the fruit and the bark of the pomegranate tree are used as a traditional remedy against diarrhea and dysentery|

 |17||Spondias pinnata L.||Amra||Anacardiaceae||Bark||Infusion of the bark is given in

 dysentery and diarrhea

 |18||Syzygium fruticosum L.||Jongli Zaam.||Myrtaceae||Leaf||Juice of the tender leaves with rice

 water is taken in blood dysentery

-CONCLUSION: The present study contributed to the establishment of an inventory of plants used in diarrhea and dysentery practices in the study area.
+CONCLUSION: The present study contributed to the establishment of an inventory of plants used in diarrhoea and dysentery practices in the study area.
 Some useful species are under serious threat due to unsustainable activities.
 Hence, a proper document-tation of useful plants with their present status and local traditional knowledge as well as practices is urgently needed.
-Effort also is initiated to implement appropriate conservation measures for reservation and sustainable uses of these useful species.
+The effort also is initiated to implement appropriate conservation measures for preservation and sustainable uses of these useful species.
 Future phytochemical and pharmacological studies are needed to confirm the efficacy and safety of the identified plants, enabling communities to use them in a more economic, effective and safe manner.